 Since 1998, METI has periodically surveyed e-commerce to analyze changes and influences in the economy and society that have been brought about by the development and expansion of the use of e-commerce by companies and consumers.
 Major survey items include market sizes of B to B and B to C e-commerce, the EC ratio (the ratio of the amount of e-commerce to the total amount of overall commercial transactions), and trends in the use of e-commerce by companies and consumers.

-- Results Compiled of the E-Commerce Market Survey News Release
+- Results of FY2021 E-Commerce Market Survey Compiled

 METI pays a great deal of attention to blockchain technologies, which are expected to soon be applied in a very wide range of fields, including IoT.
 They have great potential to significantly impact the creation of new businesses and change industrial structures.
 In FY2015, METI compiled a survey report concerning blockchain technologies and their possibilities and challenges and publicized it as the "Survey on Blockchain Technologies and Related Services."